ZIP Code 99348 in Prescott, WA

 Schools in ZIP Code 99348

 ZIP Code 99348 is in the Prescott School District, which serves grades Pre-Kindergarten thru 12th.
-There are 4 public schools and 1 private school(s) in this ZIP Code.
+There are 4 public school(s) in this ZIP Code, and we have located 3 private school(s).
 It also has 6 colleges, universities or post secondary education institutions nearby which would be a short commute to.

 Prescott Elementary School 207 South A St